If you've blocked our ad, please consider unblocking it.

 A few songs and sound effects were also changed entirely.

 The FDS card and NES cart have completely different tracks for the battle theme.
+The international theme is much longer and less repetitive than the Japanese theme and has a less menacing tone, fitting non-combat encounters better.
 The FDS version would later be remixed for The Legend of Zelda: The Minish Cap as a mini-boss theme.

 Ganon's Game Over Laugh